kylecorry31/Trail-Sense/guides/en-US/guide_tool_beacons.txt

 You can enable the Create Beacon quick action in the settings for the desired tab.

 To use the quick action, tap the Beacon quick action button to create a beacon at your current location.
 The title of the beacon will be set to the current date and time.
 Once created you will see a notification at the bottom of the screen with a button to view the beacon.

+## Widgets
+The following widgets can be placed on your device's homescreen or viewed in-app:

+- **Nearby beacons**: Displays the beacons within 1 km (0.62 miles) of your location.